Features ▾

 • Check your "other" inboxes.
 Do you have a secondary or older email account?
 Perhaps one from college or a previous internet provider?
 Log into that one and search for welcome emails from services like Google, Apple, or Microsoft.
 When you sign up for a new email, they often send a confirmation to a recovery address.

 • Search old physical or digital paperwork.
 Did you sign an internet service provider contract?
 A mobile phone agreement?
 A receipt for a software purchase?
 Often, your email address is printed right on these documents or included in the PDF receipts you saved years ago.
-It’s a tangible link to your digital identity that you might have completely forgotten.

 • Use a website's "Forgot Email" feature (carefully!): Many critical services, like banking or tax software, have a more robust recovery process.
 Instead of "Forgot Password," look for a link that says "Forgot Username" or "Forgot Email."
 They might allow you to recover your username by providing other personal details, like a phone number or account number.